 Like a computer, your MFP relies on a hard drive to operate all of its functions and store software to complete workflows.
 It also stores data from each job that goes through your device.
 Be sure to control who has access to the hard drive and to encrypt it so it cannot be hacked.

 Where you store, your MFP is critical to its safety.
 Make sure that it is placed away from heavy traffic and preferably in a location that only employees have access to.
 Enabling user authentication will also keep unwanted users off of your MFP.

-Like your phone or laptop, updating your MFP’s firmware is critical to keep security and functioning to date.
+Similar to your phone or laptop, updating your MFP’s firmware is critical to keep security and functioning to date.
 Since your MFP is so advanced, it is subject to potential issues within the device’s software.
-Developers work hard to address these issues with firmware, so updating them is crucial to your business's security and productivity.
+Developers work hard to address these issues with firmware, so updating them is crucial to your business’s security and productivity.